General FAQs About Surgery

 When you go to surgery you will usually wait in a “holding area” with your family member for an hour or so, depending on the time of day or whether the operating rooms are running on time.
 Like airport terminals, operating rooms tend to run on time in the morning but may run late as the day progresses.
 At least one nurse and the anesthesiologist will see you while you are in the holding area.
 This is where you will get an IV and be checked in.
 You may also get regional anesthesia (pain blocks) here.

-The actual surgery time varies depending on the complexity of the case.
-The short answer is that any surgery should take as long as necessary to get the job done correctly…but not longer.
+The actual surgery time varies depending on the case.
+The short answer is that any surgery should take as long as necessary to get the job done correctly.

 How long does it take to recover from surgery?